petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Staying loosely, or non-coupled and reproducible is more important than not repeating code.

+## A real world example

+Toy projects are one thing,
+but what about a real one?

+When I was working on my PhD,
+I followed some of these principles, but not all of them.
+Recently,
+I converted my entire PhD into a single project, reproducible with a single command.
+Though some pipeline steps are "frozen"...

+All releases have been created appropriately...

+Subprojects...

+Could I have built this up from scratch?

+Start thesis from the beginning.

+Reproducibility flaws in this project:
+- Sandia Red Mesa

 ## References

 1. Nicholas Bloom, Charles I Jones, John Van Reenen, and Michael Web (2020).